MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/storage-replica.md

 * Hyper-V must be running on Windows Server 2016 or later Datacenter, Server Core, or Nano.
 * Only synchronous replication is supported.
 Asynchronous isn't supported.
 * You need two sets of storage, either volume or file storage.
 Both the source and destination locations must have the same type of storage (file or volume) but the actual storage can be mixed.
 For example, you could have Fibre Channel SAN at one end and Spaces Direct (in hyper-converged or disaggregated mode) at the other.
-* Each set of storage should be available in each of the clusters.
-Cluster storage shouldn't be shared.
+* Each set of storage must be available in each of the clusters.
+Cluster storage must not be shared.
 * Source and destination volumes (including log volumes) need to be identical in size and block size.
 This is because Storage Replica uses block replication.
 * You need at least one 1-GbE connection on each storage server, preferably 10 GbE, iWARP, or InfiniBand.
-* Each file server or cluster node needs firewall rules that allow ICMP, SMB (port 445, plus 5445 for SMB Direct), and WS-MAN (port 5985) bi-directional traffic between all nodes.
+* Each file server or cluster node needs firewall rules that allow ICMP, SMB (port 445, plus 5445 for SMB Direct), and WS-MAN (port 5985) bidirectional traffic between all nodes.
 * You need to be a member of the Administrator group on each cluster node.
 * Storage Replica can only be set up using Windows PowerShell at present.
 * Source and destination storage must be managed by the same VMM server.